Best Way to Make Video Calls to Seniors with Alzheimer’s or Dementia in Nursing Homes

 We’d call, he’d hear our voices, turn towards the sound (he’d forget he had the device in the room until then), see our faces, and all he had to do was smile and say hello.

-After we were able to regularly video chat with him, my father-in-law improved significantly.
+After we could regularly video chat with him, my father-in-law improved significantly.

 Interestingly, we found conversations with him went much better when we could see each others’ faces – often, plain old phone calls would for some reason turn adversarial.

-To help others in similar situations, I found 3 devices that make it possible to video chat with someone who can’t answer a call.
+To help others in similar situations, I found three devices that make it possible to video chat with someone who can’t answer a call.
 They use a feature called “drop in” calling.

-Another plus to using these types of devices is that they’re plugged in all the time – the person doesn’t have to remember to recharge them.
+Another plus to using these devices is that they’re always plugged in – the person doesn’t have to remember to recharge them.

-All those problems go away with a permanently-plugged-in device that sits next to his TV.
+All those problems go away with a permanently-plugged-in device next to his TV.

 “Drop in” calling lets you make video calls to someone who can’t answer